annie0sc/education-loan-aiet/README.md

 ## Problem Statement

-- Classifying Imbalanced Education Loan Dataset in order to give better prediction probability of  sanctioning the loan when applying H1-B1 Visa in USA.
+- Classifying Imbalanced Education Loan Dataset to give better prediction probability of sanctioning the loan when applying for H1-B1 Visa in the USA.
-- ‘Accuracy' is not a good measure for evaluating the performance of the classifiers (Accuracy Paradox); and generalisation being a big challenge for such a dataset other parameters have been considered to classify the data in a much better format.
+- ‘Accuracy' is not a good measure for evaluating the performance of the classifiers (Accuracy Paradox), and generalization being a big challenge for such a dataset other parameters have been considered to classify the data in a much better format.

 ## Datasets